Avans/ADTS_Workshop/Week_1_2/README.md

-# Architecture for data science: <br />Excercises for week 1 and 2
+# 1. Excercises for week 1 and 2 <!-- omit in toc -->

 In this workshop you will learn how to make use of LoRaWAN (a low power wide area network solution).
 You will: